-Richmond Clinical Commissioning Group is supporting the Healthy London Partnership and NHS England London campaign #AskAboutAsthma to help improve the lives of those living with asthma in the London Borough of Richmond upon Thames.
+Richmond Clinical Commissioning Group is supporting the Healthy London Partnership and NHS England London campaign #AskAboutAsthma to help improve the lives of those living with asthma in Richmond.

 The campaign, which is launching to coincide with children and young people returning to school and the highest peak of hospital admissions for asthma, aims to encourage all children and young people with asthma to take these three simple steps:

-- Have an asthma management plan (which will soon be available as an app on mobile devices).
-The plan helps identify the right colour inhaler and dosage and the time to seek emergency help.
+- ASK: Have an asthma management plan (which will shortly be available as an app for mobile devices).
+The plan helps identify the right colour inhaler and dosage and the time to seek emergency help

-- Be able to use their inhaler effectively
+- ASK: Be able to use their inhaler effectively

-- Ensure they have an annual asthma review
+- ASK: Ensure they have an annual asthma review

 - Encourage more exercise by walking to work/school